 Can you prove what you claim?

-Do you fully trust in the media, banks or advertisements?
+Do you fully trust the media, banks, or advertisements?
 I bet you don’t.
 And you shouldn’t.
 Not blindly.
 Trusting is a very delicate matter.

 By living in a society you are required to trust other people.
 That’s the way to share the responsibilities.
-Each individual do a thing for another.
+Each individual does a thing for another.
 You simply have to give a bit of trust in others.
-If not the if we should trust, the problem lies on how.
+If not if we should trust, the problem lies in how.

 Source of Trust

-The primary source of trust are the individuals themselves.
+The primary source of trust is the individuals themselves.
 You gain trust by living and presenting reliable results.
 It takes time.

-If you need to be trusted but you do not have the time to gain it organically nor cannot “fabricate” the trust?
-The solution lies on a already trusted third parties vouching, a…
+If you need to be trusted but do not have the time to gain it organically nor cannot “fabricate” the trust?
+The solution lies on an already trusted third party vouching, a…

-Certification agents must be impartial, indifferent from your own success derived from the certification, otherwise they might be incentivized to lie for you.
-It breaks the whole point of the certification as source of trust.
+Certification agents must be impartial, and indifferent to your success derived from the certification, otherwise, they might be incentivized to lie for you.
+It breaks the whole point of the certification as source of the trust.

-- Accounting firms hired to validate a client company financial health might be interested in lying.
-The at-the-time famous Arthur Andersen participated in a giant fraud stating that it’s client’s, Enron, finances was ok.
-Enron bankrupted months later and AA was suited and had to slipt in two companies.
+- Accounting firms hired to validate a client company’s financial health might be interested in lying.
+The at-the-time famous Arthur Andersen participated in a giant fraud stating that its client’s, Enron, finances were ok.
+Enron bankrupted months later and AA was suited and had to split into two companies.

-- The 2008 financial crisis also can be attributed to rating companies, that stated that several risky bonds were good and risk free.
+- The 2008 financial crisis also can be attributed to rating companies, which stated that several risky bonds were good and risk-free.
 They help clients to sell them to others, profiting from lying.

 - Some colleges graduate their students even when they have really bad grades.
 Flooding the market with awful professionals, it becomes impossible to assert which one is good and which one is bad.

-It’s a worthwhile initiative for the whole society.
+It’s a worthwhile initiative for the whole of society.

-Post originally written in 2015-11-05.
+This post was originally written on 2015-11-05.
 But was in draft mode by mistake for all these years.